SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * [Connector/NET](https://dev.mysql.com/doc/connector-net/en/)
 * [MySqlConnector](https://mysql-net.github.io/MySqlConnector/)

-In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to in order to help you understand how to make use of this connector:
+In addition to the Quick Start below, there are several other Steeltoe sample applications that you can refer to in order to help you understand how to use this connector:

 * [AspDotNet4/MySql4](https://github.com/SteeltoeOSS/Samples/tree/master/Connectors/src/AspDotNet4/MySql4) - same as the Quick Start below, but built for ASP.NET 4.x.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.